iamjones/djones20-sdp/exercises/week08/README.md

 method called withdrawMoney, it doesnt need to know that the withdraw money method actually makes calls to the methods validateAccount, checkFundAvailable and withdraw.
 This helps to keep code clean.

+9.
+You should use the bridge design pattern when you want to progressively add functionality while still separating it by abstraction.
+When you use the bridge pattern you should be able to change each abstract class independently.